michaelhush/M-LOOP/docs/examples.rst

 Nelder Mead
 -----------

-The Nelder Mead controller implements the `Link Nelder-Mead method <https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method>`_ for optimization.
+The Nelder Mead controller implements the `Nelder-Mead method <https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method>`_ for optimization.
 You can control the starting point and size of the initial simplex of the method with the configuration file.

 There are two example files for the Nelder-Mead controller: *nelder_mead_simple_config.txt* which contains the basic options.